SherG/cool-iron/blog/chatgpt-google-code-red.md

 Also, Google can develop an advanced version of ChatGPT and offer it as a search interface option.
 And it would be easy to monetize.

 Consider for starters, that when you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
-That's one avenue to monetization: capturing identity and coupling it to queries.
+That's one avenue to monetization: capture identity and couple it to queries.

 And there's nothing preventing a service like ChatGPT from posting ads on its pages.